Where we came from...

-Haverfarm originated in 2010 with a group of students pushing to practice sustainable agriculture on campus.
+The Haverfarm originated in 2010 with a group of students pushing to practice sustainable agriculture on campus.
 These students built a garden of raised beds in the Haverford College Apartments and established the first Farm Club.
-In 2012, following the destruction of a temporary parking lot behind Haverford facilities, the Environmental Studies Capstone led by Professor Helen White worked to create the large Haverfarm plot and community garden.
+In 2012, following the destruction of a temporary parking lot behind Haverford facilities, the Environmental Studies Capstone led by Professor Helen White worked to create a large Haverfarm plot and community garden.
 Under the guidance of Helen White and Claudia Kent, of the Haverford Arboretum, the Haverfarm Club developed a 2014 funding proposal for the farm and farm fellow position.